jhpetrie/jhpetrie/README.md

 ## What I'm Doing Now  :man_technologist:
 Currently, I'm honing my skills as a Software Engineer Intern at SPS Commerce.
 I'm learning new technologies, working on interesting projects, and collaborating with a team of incredibly talented and experienced individuals.
 Additionally, I enjoy working on fun small personal projects.
-I'm currently developing a procedurally generated "who-done-it" game based on sentential logic equations.
+I'm currently developing a procedurally generated "who-done-it" game based on sentential/propositional logic.

 ## What I'm Looking For
 I'm always open to new opportunities and challenges.
 If you have a project that you think I would find interesting, reach out!